intel/rohd-website/rohd/_get-started/01-overview.md

 Dart can compile to native machine code, but also includes its own high-performance VM and a JIT compiler.
 During development, you can use a feature called "hot reload" to change code while the program is actively executing.

-Dart has an excellent package manager called "pub" (https://pub.dev).
+Dart has an excellent package manager called "pub" [https://pub.dev](https://pub.dev).
 It is possible to host a private Dart Pub server for packages that shouldn't be shared broadly (e.g. Top-Secret IP).

 ### The Challenge of Justifying Trying a New Language

-<a href="https://stackoverflow.com/questions/53007782/what-benefits-does-chisel-offer-over-classic-hardware-description-languages">This StackOverflow answer</a> about why it's worth trying Chisel (an alternative to ROHD) contains valuable insight into why it is difficult in general to justify a new language to someone who hasn't used it before:
+[This StackOverflow answer](https://stackoverflow.com/questions/53007782/what-benefits-does-chisel-offer-over-classic-hardware-description-languages) about why it's worth trying Chisel (an alternative to ROHD) contains valuable insight into why it is difficult in general to justify a new language to someone who hasn't used it before:

 > Language *power* is notoriously difficult to objectively evaluate.
-Paul Graham describes this as the "Blub Paradox" in his <a href="http://www.paulgraham.com/avg.html">"Beating the Averages" essay</a>.
+Paul Graham describes this as the "Blub Paradox" in his ["Beating the Averages"](http://www.paulgraham.com/avg.html) essay.
 Graham's thesis is that an engineer proficient in a less powerful language cannot evaluate the utility of a more powerful language.

 If you're thinking "SystemVerilog is just fine, I don't need something new", it is worth reading either or both of the StackOverflow answer and the Paul Graham essay.

 ### More Information on Dart

-Try out Dart instantly from your browser here (it supports ROHD too!): https://dartpad.dev/?null_safety=true
+Try out Dart instantly from your browser here (it supports ROHD too!): [https://dartpad.dev/?null_safety=true](https://dartpad.dev/?null_safety=true)

 See some Dart language samples here: [https://dart.dev/samples](https://dart.dev/samples)